Dallas Fort Worth International Airport: Opening and operations

 In 1989 the airport authority announced plans to rebuild the existing terminals and add two runways.
-After an environmental impact study was released the following year, the cities of Irving, Euless and Grapevine sued the airport over its extension plans, a battle that was finally decided (in favor of the airport) by the US Supreme Court in 1994.
+After an environmental impact study was released the following year, the cities of Irving, Euless and Grapevine sued the airport over its extension plans, and the legal battle continued until the US Supreme Court ruled in favor of the airport in 1994.
 The seventh runway opened in 1996.
-The four primary north-south runways (those closest to the terminals) were all lengthened from 11388 ft to their present length of 13400 ft.
+The four primary north–south runways (those closest to the terminals) were all lengthened from 11388 ft to their present length of 13400 ft.
 The first, 17R/35L, was extended in 1996 (at the same time the new runway was constructed) and the other three (17C/35C, 18L/36R, and 18R/36L) were extended in 2005.
 DFW is now the only airport in the world with four serviceable paved runways longer than 4000 m.

 Terminal D, built for international flights, and DFW Skylink, a modern bidirectional people mover system, opened in 2005.
 The remaining Airport Train system, which had been mostly replaced by buses in 2003, had been fully decommissioned weeks earlier.
-In September 2014, the largest commercial aircraft in the world, an Airbus A380 owned by Australian airline Qantas, made the first arrival at DFW ever by an A380, and was handled at Concourse D.
+The largest commercial aircraft in the world, the Airbus A380, made its inaugural arrival at DFW in September 2014 and was handled at Terminal D.

 From 2004 to 2012, DFW was one of two US Army "Personnel Assistance Points" that received US troops returning from wars in Iraq and Afghanistan for rest and recuperation.
 This ended on March 14, 2012, leaving Hartsfield–Jackson Atlanta International Airport as the sole Personnel Assistance Point.

+In the late 20th century, the Wright Amendment had become unpopular with travelers and business groups because it suppressed local airline competition, but it was backed by powerful political interests including American Airlines, which did not want direct low-fare competition from Southwest Airlines at its DFW fortress hub.
+Efforts to revise the amendment in the 1980s and early 1990s became mired in lawsuits and political wrangling.
+In a 2023 statement to The Dallas Morning News, former American Airlines chief executive officer Robert Crandall said that at the time, a Wright repeal was a greater threat to American Airlines than to DFW Airport.

+The Wright Amendment status quo was upset between 1996 and 2000, when new states were added to the Wright service area and several airlines began long-distance service from Love Field under the previously unexploited 56-seat exemption.
+This broke Southwest's monopoly at Love Field, threatened highly profitable American Airlines routes at DFW, and proved that changes to the amendment were now politically viable.
+Southwest soon began campaigning to repeal the Wright Amendment, but was staunchly opposed by American Airlines, which feared that Southwest would maintain its near-monopoly at Love Field while simultaneously expanding to DFW Airport and possibly Fort Worth Alliance Airport or Meacham Airport.